AfricTivistes/charter-portal/news/2022-05-24-embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 14.33 Welcome remarks from Alban Biaussat, Senior Policy & Programme Manager for the European Union Delegation to the African Union;

-14.38 Welcome remarks from a Sylvester Ademola Adesina, Advisor for the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ);
+14.38 Welcome remarks from Sylvester Ademola Adesina, Advisor for the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ);

 14.43 Remarks from Amb.
 Hammad Salah, Head of the AU’s African Governance Architecture Secretariat;